 since, obviously, only the 22 teams with "half games" would not result

 in those Pushes).

-"Globally" there is value in 2016 in playing the
+"Globally" there is slight value in 2017 in playing

-One way to get an overview of what the linesmaker expects is to recast
+way to get an overview of what the linesmaker expects is to recast the above table

 Based on the "Current"

 Win Totals listed above, here is how the Projected 2017 Standings look, Division

 New England 12.5 - 3.5 Dallas 9.5 - 6.5

 Miami 7.5 - 8.5 N Y Giants 8.5 - 7.5